 Anger management is the process of cooling one’s temper.
 It helps you calm down while handling tensed situations.
 It doesn’t mean that you will suppress the emotion - you will just understand how to prevent situations where you can get frustrated and you will learn how to use the emotion in a positive way.

 The truth is that you can’t control your surroundings, but you can work on yourself and your reactions.
 Anger management allows you to do so in various ways.
-Recognise the signs and try to express yourself without getting too upset.
-It’s a tricky situation, but counselling has proved that you can prevent and control your anger.
+Recognize the signs and try to express yourself without getting too upset.
+It’s a tricky situation, but counseling has proved that you can prevent and control your anger.

 You must be wondering how you can find out if you need anger management, right?
 Here are the warning signs/symptoms that’ll help you recognise if you need to manage your temper.

 1. You find it hard to take criticism - You’ve been having a tough time when someone tells you haven’t done something right.
 You’re taken aback if someone criticizes you and this makes you negative or unpleasant towards them.

 2. You have to win - You hate losing.
 Period.
 Whether it’s a harmless game of UNO or an argument with a friend.
 You always want to have the last word and make the other person believe that what you’re saying is right.
 You’re bitter if you see that someone is not listening to you or has better reasons to support why they’re right.

 3. You’re short-tempered - If anything that you disapprove of happens, you lose your cool.
 For example, if a friend misses your phone call, doesn’t reply to your text, the dinner table isn’t laid properly or you don’t get the pants in your size at your favourite store...rather than feeling annoyed, you feel enraged.